tdsehenuk/c-book-exercises/Chapter4/chapter4.1SquareFunction/README.md

 - Expand to support `float` or `double`
 - Add more input validation
 - Refactor to be used in a larger calculator program
+- Create while loop to keep asking if user wants to enter `n` again